ravleenbajaj/ravleenbajaj.github.io/content/authors/admin/_index.md

 #      Recognized for contributions to scaling laws in deep learning.
 ---

 I am a Master of Science student at Simon Fraser University under the supervision of Dr. David Stenning.
-My  interests include bayesian inferencing and scallable sampling methods.
+My  interests include Bayesian inferencing and scallable sampling methods.

 I enjoy learning about faster and scallable algorithms with theoretical backing.
 Recently I've been learning about MCMC samplers, GPs and Deep GPs and am exploring their applications in astrostatistics.